Higher-dimensional counterexamples to Hamiltonicity: Four examples of non-Hamiltonian complexes

-via the map $1\rightarrow 6$, $2\rightarrow 5$, $3\rightarrow 4$, $4\rightarrow 2$, $5\rightarrow 3$, $6\rightarrow 1$.
-Yet we verified with the software \cite{Pav21} that $S$ has no (tight, loose, or weak) Hamiltonian paths.
-As a curiosity, $S$ is also a counterexample to the generalization of other two graph-theoretical statements: In fact, we verified with \cite{Pav21} that $S$ admits weakly Hamiltonian cycles but not weakly Hamiltonian paths; moreover, it is under-closed but not chordal, cf.~\cite{BSV}, whereas all interval graphs are chordal.
+\begin{remark} As a curiosity, $S$ is also a counterexample to the generalization of other two well-known graph-theoretical statements: In fact, we verified with \cite{Pav21} that $S$ admits weakly Hamiltonian cycles but not weakly Hamiltonian paths, whereas all Hamiltonian graphs are traceable; moreover, $S$ is under-closed but not chordal, cf.~\cite{BSV}, whereas all interval graphs are chordal. \end{remark}